vegaprotocol/documentation/trading-concepts.md

   ### Continuous trading
   ### Auctions
   ### Fees
-The Vega protocol does not charge gas fees, but rather uses an automated fee structure that rewards participants.
+The Vega protocol does not charge gas fees, but rather has a fee structure that rewards participants who fill essential roles for a decentralised trading infrastructure.

 Fees are incurred on every trade on a market in continuous trading, but it is the price taker who pays the fee.
 During a market's opening auction, no fees are collected.